emirror-de/lewp-rs/CONTRIBUTING.md

 The following types are allowed:

 * `feat`, declares that a new feature that has been added
+* `refactor`, refactoring a feature or other parts of the code base
 * `fix`, a bugfix
 * `test`, everything related to tests
 * `docs`, documentation updates